kennynorris/kennynorris.github.io/index.md

 layout: home
 ---
 <img src="/assets/ken_norris_300x300.jpg" alt="/assets/ken_norris_300x300.jpg" width="200"/>{: style="float: left; margin-right: 2em;"}
 Hi there.
 My name is Ken Norris and I explore the political economy of energy and environmental policy.
 I was previously a research assistant at Harvard University working on topics in energy and environmental economics.
 I earned my MA from the Harris School at the University of Chicago.
-I also spent time guiding city bike-tours and working FOH at a bar/restaurant.
+I also spent time guiding city bike-tours and working at a bar/restaurant in Vancouver, BC.
 On this page you will find analysis (some works-in-progress) of challenges and opportunities facing society as we decarbonize our economies.

-I also post completed artworks, mostly acrylic paintings and pen/ink drawings.
-For fun, I also like to go on long-distance cycle tours.
+I post completed artworks as well, mostly acrylic paintings and pen/ink drawings.
+I enjoy bicycle touring during the summer.
 I'm always happy to chat about anything environmental policy/bikes/general economic policy/visual arts related.